ZeroDeadDrop/ZeroDeadDrop/README.md

 ---

 This is **not** a messaging app.
 It is a **Digital DeadDrop Preparation Tool**.
 You encrypt files locally in your browser and receive encrypted outputs that can be transferred through any channel you choose (USB, email, physical transfer, anonymous upload, etc.).
 The recipient can then decrypt the file using the same HTML application, either online or fully offline.
-Both sides must use the same version for compatibility.
+Same version recommended for best compatibility; older formats are supported.

 The application is designed around ephemeral browser-based memory, meaning no persistent user data is stored beyond the session in any meaningful or recoverable way.
 It is intentionally built as a single self-contained HTML file to maximize portability and allow use anywhere, at any time, enabling true ZeroDeadDrop workflows.

-Certain cryptographic libraries (such as Argon2) were intentionally not used in order to maintain the “zero external dependencies” design principle.
+Certain cryptographic libraries (such as Argon2) were intentionally not used in order to maintain the "zero external dependencies" design principle.
 This is a deliberate tradeoff between ideal cryptographic standards and strict self-containment.

 Even if encrypted data is recovered through forensic means, it remains protected by AES-256-GCM encryption.
 With a sufficiently high-entropy password, the data is intended to be computationally infeasible to decrypt.